(+971) 555238040

 1. Size and Shape

 • Dining room: Use the table’s length as your factor of reference.
-The rug must amplify as a minimum 24 inches on all facets, whether circular or round, so even a pushed-again chair can nonetheless in shape inside its range.
+The rug must amplify as a minimum of 24 inches on all facets, whether circular or round, so even a pushed-again chair can nonetheless be in shape inside its range.

 • Kitchen, entryway: Stick with a narrow runner or smaller piece (think 2’ x 3’ or 4’ x 6’) for these regions.